divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     uvicorn==0.11.8

 to ``requirements.txt``.
-Every time you amend ``requirements.txt``, you will need to run  and rebuild, because it implies a change to the image:
+Every time you amend ``requirements.txt``, you will need to rebuild the image, because it implies a change to it:

 ..  code-block:: bash